JoeLumbley/Glow-Pong/README.md

 To run the game click on the green "play" button or press F5.

-The game will open in a new window, ready for you to play!
+The game will open in a new window, ready to play.

 ## Downloading Visual Studio